open-horizon/examples/edge/services/visual_inferencing/UsingPattern.md

   ```bash
   sudo docker ps
   ```
 4. You can now navigate to http://0.0.0.0:5200 to confirm the object detection and classification is working as intended.
+(This can take a couple minutes)

 5. Unregister your edge node (which will also stop the myhelloworld service):
 ```bash